afqueiruga/StatefulOdeNets/Readme.md

 N.B.
 Erichson is supported by U.C.
 Berkeley and I.C.S.I.

-A. Queiruga performed this work at Lawrence Berkeley National Lab with support from the Deport of Energy, Office of Fossil Energy.
+A. Queiruga performed this work at Lawrence Berkeley National Lab with support from the U.S. Department of Energy.